joacorapela/lds_neuralLatents_striatum/README.md

-Analysis of striatal sequence learning with Linear dynamical systems
+Analysis of striatal sequence learning with Linear Dynamical Systems
 --------------------------------------------------------------------